 (BLS) found that 73 percent of all nonfatal workplace violence-related injuries involved healthcare workers.
 In the report, BLS also found that, in 2018, nonfatal assaults were made on hospital workers in this country a rate of 10.4 assaults per 10,000 workers.
 This rate is much higher as compared to all industry, where BLS found a rate of 2.1 nonfatal assaults per 10,000 workers.
+Place of 2.1 nonfatal assaults per 10,000 workers.

 In more recent years, particularly during the COVID-19 pandemic, workplace violence in healthcare settings has become an even more visible problem, presenting unique challenges for both patients and providers.
-A 2023 study by Patient Safety Network found that healthcare workers are five times more likely to sustain a workplace violence injury than in other professions.
+A 2023 study by Patient Safety Network found that healthcare workers are five times more likely to sustain a workplace violence injury than in other professions.3

 This problem is echoed around the world, with the World Health Organization finding that healthcare workers worldwide are at risk of workplace violence, with up to 38 percent of workers experiencing physical violence at some point in their careers.
-Most violence is committed by patients and visitors.
-This is even more concerning given that the healthcare industry is already experiencing high staff burnout and a critical shortage of workers.
+Most violence is committed by patients and visitors.4 This is even more concerning given that the healthcare industry is already experiencing high staff burnout and a critical shortage of workers.

 The effectiveness of metal detectors as long as they have appropriate staffing is well documented.
-One study found that hospitals with metal detectors were five times more likely to confiscate weapons than facilities that don't use metal detectors.
-This has been found to be effective in both hospitals with psychiatric units and in emergency departments."
+One study found that hospitals with metal detectors were five times more likely to confiscate weapons than facilities that don't use metal detectors.5 This has been found to be effective in both hospitals with psychiatric units6 and in emergency departments.7"